 After Mr. Vierra had a feel for the heat of the oven, about half of the coals were removed and the door closed.

 Once the oven reached the desired temperature, all the coals are removed and the floor of the oven is cleaned.
 Then the bread goes in.

 Be sure to check our events for future baking classes using the forno.

-To support the Portuguese Culture and Historical Center visit our donation page.
+To support the Portuguese Culture and Historical Center make a donation here.